Sum activity of peripheral deiodinases: Validity

 Unlike FT3-FT4 or T3-T4 ratios, the equation for SPINA-GD accounts for nonlinear enyzme kinetics according to the Monod equation and Michaelis-Menten kinetics.
 It is therefore assumed to be more accurate than the simpler ratios.

 SPINA-GD correlates to the T4-T3 conversion rate in slow tissue pools, as determined with isotope-based measurements in healthy volunteers.
-It was also shown that GD correlates with resting energy expenditure, body mass index and thyrotropin levels in humans, and that it is reduced in nonthyroidal illness with hypodeiodination.
+It was also shown that GD correlates with resting energy expenditure, thyroglobulin concentration, body mass index and thyrotropin levels in humans, and that it is reduced in nonthyroidal illness with hypodeiodination.
 Multiple studies demonstrated SPINA-GD to rise after initiation of substitution therapy with selenium, a trace element that is essential for the synthesis of deiodinases.
 Conversely, it was observed that SPINA-GD is reduced in persons positive for autoantibodies to selenoprotein P, which is assumed to be involved in transport and storage of selenium.

 Clinical utility

 Compared to both healthy volunteers and subjects with hypothyroidism and hyperthyroidism, SPINA-GD is reduced in subacute thyroiditis.
 In this condition, it has a higher specificity, positive and negative likelihood ratio than serum concentrations of thyrotropin, free T4 or free T3.
 These measures of diagnostic utility are also high in nodular goitre, where SPINA-GD is elevated.
 Among subjects with subclinical thyrotoxicosis, calculated deiodinase activity is significantly lower in exogenous thyrotoxicosis (resulting from therapy with levothyroxine) than in true hyperthyroidism (ensuing from toxic adenoma, toxic multinodular goitre or Graves' disease).
 SPINA-GD may therefore be an effective biomarker for the differential diagnosis of thyrotoxicosis.
+Calculating SPINA-GD has been suggested in guidelines as a supplementary biomarker for metabolic monitoring in MCT8 deficiency (Allan-Herndon-Dudley syndrome), a rare X-linked genetic disorder that affects thyroid hormone transport.

 Compared to healthy subjects, SPINA-GD is significantly reduced in euthyroid sick syndrome.